-Fee - Team - £30 including individual members registration.
-Individual - £30 for an individual if not already a member of British Showjumping, The Pony Club or British Riding Clubs.
+Fee - Team - \pounds 30 including individual members registration.
+Individual - \pounds 30 for an individual if not already a member of British Showjumping, The Pony Club or British Riding Clubs.

 A School or College team can be made up of three to four team members (in accordance with Rule 281 of the National Member Handbook), which can be interchanged throughout the year.
-Along with each team application form please submit an individual application form for each horse/pony & rider as well.
+Along with each team application please submit an individual application for each horse/pony & rider as well.
+Memberships can be processed via members online

-Riders who are members of British Showjumping, British Riding Clubs or Pony Club can register as an individual for free but you do need to complete and return the 'Just for Schools' membership form within seven days of competing.
+Riders who are members of British Showjumping, British Riding Clubs or Pony Club can register as an individual for free but you do need to complete your 'Just for Schools' membership within seven days of competing, once completed please e-mail shows@britishshowjumping.co.uk in order to claim your points.
 If you are not a member of any of the above you can join for just £30.